- Education and Science»

 The Navajo Medicine Man

 The Navajo healers, Hataalii, are a sacred people who have personal powers that give them the ability to cure the sick and help the injured.
-They are a magic professional.
 The Hataalii are a conductor of the magic of The People, and in this capacity, they have the power to protect.

 Their healing practices are in chants and songs.
 They perfect these songs and use them to conduct their lifework.
 These mystical figures are powerful.

 However, the medicine man can use their powers for evil.
-And when they complete a specific ritual they become the most feared Skinwalker.
+And when they complete a specific ritual they will make a transformation into the most feared Skinwalker.

 Hataalii to Skinwalker